ParhamP/Speech-Hacker/README.md

 5. In terminal enter: `python cut.py`.

-6. Now, you have to choice for using SpeechRecognition:
+6. Now, you have two choices for using SpeechRecognition:

 	### 1. IBM Watson (Excelent Quality) (Online)